philton-maker/Capstone-_COVID_and_Traffic/README.md

 <b>Motivation</b>

 Since the advent of COVID-19, I feel like there have been noticeably more times where I have been driving home from work at midnight, and some drunk driver either nearly runs me off the road or comes within a hair of slamming into my car when I’m driving up Ellington.
 This leads me to believe that for whatever reason, quarantine has contributed to a detriment in driver competency, be it due to increased alcohol consumption or less ‘practice’ time spent driving.
-My MVP will be as follows:

 <b>Data Questions</b>

-Present the average metrics for traffic incidents over the last five years before COVID (2014-2019) by incident type in the Nashville area
+What are the average metrics for traffic incidents and DUI's in Nashville since 2014?
-What was the mean rate of DUI’s and traffic incidents by month?
 During what months of the year did these metrics rise/fall?
-Compare these gathered and prepared metrics to current metrics Use either Tableau Story or Powerpoint Presentation with linking SQL queries or Python code POSSIBLE ANCILLARY ANALYSIS: heat map of highest concentrations for each metric?
+Compare these gathered and prepared metrics to current metrics.
+Identify the areas of Nashville where most traffic incidents take place and compare them to the same areas in 2020.

 <b>Minimally Viable Products</b>

-Complete outside research and presentation giving possible explanations for the resulting differences or maintenance of these figures
+My MVP is a presentation along with outside research explaining and clarifying the findings from my analysis.

 <b>Data Sources</b>